microsoft/pxt-microbit/docs/projects/magic-button-trick.md

 ## ~avatar avatar

-Build a magic trick that uses the @boardname@'s compass to detect a nearby magnet!
+Build a magic trick that uses the @boardname@'s magnetometer to detect a nearby magnet!

 ## ~